James Madison University: The Breeze

 The Breeze is a student-run weekly newspaper serving JMU since 1922.
 The six person staff published the first issue on December 2, containing four pages.
 The Breeze has won numerous awards, including a 2012 Online Pacemaker Award, 2012 VPA award for Best in Show for a Non-Daily News Presentation, and a 2012 VPA sweepstakes award.

 The Bluestone

-The Bluestone is the universities oldest publication, beginning in 1910 as the Schoolma'am.
+The Bluestone is the university's oldest publication, beginning in 1910 as the Schoolma'am.
 In 1962, the name changed to The Bluestone.
 The staff consists of an editorial board and staff members, both receive payment for their work.
 There are five editorial board positions, Editor-in-Chief, Design Editor, Photography Editor, Copy Editor, and Staff Manager.
 Staff Members have the option to contribute through photography, writing, or design.
 The publication is distributed free of charge to students at distribution sites.
 In 2021, The Bluestone was recognized by the Associated Collegiate Press on their top 100 Pacemaker awards list at MediaFest22.